snakemake-workflows/transcriptome-differential-expression/config/Ch_rip_male_v_female/README.md

 # Transcriptome Differential Expression Workflow

-This workflow facilitates the analysis of transcriptomic data, including alignment, quantification, and differential expression analysis, alternative splicing analysis and quality control.
+This workflow facilitates the analysis of transcriptomic data obtained from Oxford Nanopore long-read sequencing, including alignment, quantification, differential expression analysis, alternative splicing analysis and quality control.
+Users should be aware that alignment parameters may need to be adjusted accordingly for optimal performance with alternative sequencing techniques.

 ## Configuration Files